Senziousjs/Knuddels-10th-anniversary-Edition/README.md

 ## Knuddels 2009 (10th anniversary Edition)
 Back in 2009, graphics were used for the entire design.
 Here it is with HTML and CSS only; 15 years later.

-Important: All graphics used here are the property of Knuddels GmbH & Co KG and may not be used without permission from Knuddels.
+Important: All graphics (*.png, *.gif) used here are the property of Knuddels GmbH & Co KG and may not be used without permission from Knuddels.

 [https://web.archive.org/web/20090727025251/http://www.knuddels.de/](https://web.archive.org/web/20091019090839/http://www.knuddels.de/)